supercreative-dev/libwebsockets/READMEs/README.jwt.md

 new random csrf token along with a new page using the new csrf token in its links.

+## Considerations for long-lived connections

+Once established as authorized, websocket links may be very long-lived and hold their authorization state at the server.
+Although the browser monitoring the JWT reloading the page on auth expiry should mitigate this, an attacker can choose to just not do that and have an immortally useful websocket link.

+At least for actions on the long-lived connection, it should not only confirm the JWT authorized it but that the current time is still before the "exp" time in the JWT, this is made available as `expiry_unix_time` in the args struct after successful validation.

+Ideally the server should close long-lived connections according to their auth expiry time.

 ## JWT lower level APIs

 ### Validation of JWT